greg-js/arch-wiki-md-repo/wiki/_content/Plex.md

 #### How to

 1. Go to your vpn provider settings and ask for a port. _(We're going to assume ours gave us the port 11652)_
-2. Then add the following command to your boot sequence _(rc.local for example)_
+2. Then add the following command to your boot sequence _(rc.local for example)_NaN

-    `# iptables -t nat -A PREROUTING -i tun0 -p tcp --dport 11652 -j REDIRECT --to-ports 32400`

-    _(We're going to assume you're using the tun0 interface for openvpn)_

 3. Finally, go to your plex server settings, enable advanced settings and define the custom port at 11652